Barbed wire beach defences. Details of screen shots from old films.

 So there was no hope of making sand castles or paddling.

-the beaches.
-So young children of my generation never knew what it was like
+So young children of my generation never knew what it was like to play

-beaches or swimming in the sea.
+on beaches or swim in the sea.
 Leisure centres, if they existed, were

 closed for the duration of the war.